Deniskurs/ncaascraper/README.md

 - Ensure your input Excel file has the required columns
 - Check that your OpenAI API key is valid and has sufficient quota
 - For vision verification issues, ensure Chrome is properly installed
+- If social media authentication fails, check your credentials in the `.env` file
+- For PHP endpoint issues, verify the URL validation is working correctly
+- If you see "session expired" errors, try clearing the Chrome data directory and restarting